Chih-Che-Fang/MyBookStore2/docs/design.md

 update,1,na,-1

 **Catalog Server 1 Log:**
 update,1,na,-1
 update,1,na,-1
 query_by_item,1
 update,1,na,-1

 **Order Server 0 Log:**
 bought book 1

 **Order Server 1 Log:**
 bought book 1
 bought book 1

 **Result:** Pass, book item_number 1 only has 3 stock.
 The first of 3 client's buy requests should succeed and the last one should fail.
 The order server correctly stored only the three succeded buy operation.
 The catalog server correctly logs the 3 executed queries and 3 update requests.
-Each replica exactly decrease the stock 3 times, which is the same in all replica.
+Each catalog replica exactly decrease the stock 3 times, which is the same in all replica.
+Cache server is correctly invalidated after update transaction.

 ### Test4 output: (Race Condition) 4 clients buy the book "RPCs for Dummies" that only has 3 stock concurrently, only 3 clients can buy the book